RelationRx/pyrelational/README.md

 - `pyrelational` folder contains the source code for the PyRelationAL package.
 It contains the main sub-packages for active learning strategies, various informativeness measures, and methods for estimating posterior uncertainties.
 - `examples` folder contains various example scripts and notebooks detailing how the package can be used to construct novel strategies, work with different ML frameworks, and use your own data
+- `benchmarking` folder contains raw results and code to generate the results, these have been written so that users can add their own datasets, models, or strategies in a consistent manner.
 - `tests` folder contains unit tests for pyrelational package
 - `docs` folder contains documentation and assets for docs